Anne de Montmorency, 1st Duke of Montmorency: Northern campaign of 1553

 After the embarrassing defeat at Thérouanne in 1553 a large royal army was raised for a counter offensive against the Imperials.
 Montmorency was in part blamed for the failures at Thérouanne, as his eldest son had been the commander in the town.
 His son was therefore now in captivity.
-For his part, Montmorency was critiqued for failing to follow up the victory at Metz with a decisive blow against the Imperials in Vlaanderen.
+For his part, Montmorency was critiqued for failing to follow up the victory at Metz with a decisive blow against the Imperials in Flanders.
 Montmorency and the king jointly took charge of raising a force totalling 42,000 men.
 After the Emperor had razed Thérouanne to the ground he moved on Hesdin.
 Montmorency still raising his force dispatched 2,000 men under Marshal Bouillon to hold the town.
 Though Bouillon was able to establish himself in the Château he was bombarded from all sides and soon forced to submit on 18 July.
 Montmorency and the royal force now set out towards Doullens and were able to relieve the siege of the town.
 Opposite them stood an Imperial force of roughly equal number.
 Arriving near Corbie Henri inspected his forces, which alongside Montmorency boasted many of the realm's princes.
 The force under Montmorency would devastate Bapaume and much of the surrounding countryside and inconclusive struggles in Luxembourg.
 The Papal Nuncio who joined Montmorency for the campaign pled with him to be merciful, but Montmorency informed him that it was necessary to execute their revenge.
 The Nuncio estimated around 2,000 villages were burned down.
 Arriving at Cambrai, which had like Metz been promised as neutral Montmorency demanded they open their doors and supply his army.
 The inhabitants, well remembering Metz refused and therefore Montmorency began a bombardment, which lasted only six days before the army decided to move on.
 Montmorency would become seriously ill during the campaign, and it would ultimately be cut short.
 Indeed it was suspected by many that he was going to die in September 1553.
 Bad weather and the lateness of the season without any success contributed to the campaign's end.